-- 1.1 WHEREAS section 31(1) of the Police Services Act, R.S.O.
-1990, c.P.15 as amended, provides that a Board is responsible for the provision of police services and for law enforcement and crime prevention in the municipality and shall: - (b) generally determine, after consultation with the Chief of Police, objectives and priorities with respect to the police services in the municipality; - (c) establish policies for the effective management of the police force; and - (e) direct the Chief of Police and monitor his or her performance; - 1.2 AND whereas subsection 31(6) of the Police Services Act provides that the Board may, by by-law, make rules for the effective management of the police service; - 1.3 AND whereas O. Reg.
-3/99 prescribes standards for adequacy and effectiveness of police services; - 1.4 AND whereas subsection 5(1)(d) of O. Reg.
-3/99 requires that police services have canine tracking investigative supports; - 1.5 AND whereas subsection 14(1)(a) of O. Reg.
-3/99 requires the Chief of Police to develop procedures and processes in respect of canine tracking as an investigative support; - 1.6 AND whereas subsection 14(4) of O. Reg.
-3/99 requires the Chief of Police to ensure that persons who provide investigative supports have the knowledge, skills and abilities to provide that support; - 1.7 AND whereas section 29 of O. Reg.
-3/99 requires a police services board to have a policy on general investigative supports; - 1.8 AND whereas Part ER-010 of the Policing Standards Manual (2000), a copy of which is attached hereto as Appendix A, contains guidelines directing the Board, the Chief and members relative to canine tracking investigative supports;
+- 1.1 WHEREAS subsection 37 (1) of the Community Safety and Policing Act, 2019, S.O.
+2019, c.
+1, Sched.
+1, ("CSPA") provides that a Board shall provide adequate and effective policing in the area for which it has policing responsibility as required by Section 10 of the CSPA; - 1.2 AND WHEREAS subsection 38 (2) of the CSPA provides that a Police Service Board may establish policies respecting matters related to the Police Service or the provision of policing; - 1.3 AND WHEREAS O. Reg.
+392/23: Adequate and Effective Policing (General) ("the Adequacy Regulation") prescribes standards for adequacy and effectiveness of police services; - 1.4 AND WHEREAS subsection 5 (1) 2 of the Adequacy Regulation requires that police services have canine tracking investigative supports; - 1.5 AND WHEREAS subsection 10 (1) 10 of the Adequacy Regulation requires the Chief of Police to develop procedures and processes in respect of the functions, responsibilities, deployment and reporting relationships of Canine Units and Teams as an investigative support; - 1.6 AND WHEREAS subsection 7 (1) of Schedule 1 to the Adequacy Regulation prescribes equipment to be provided to every member of a Canine Unit; - 1.7 AND WHEREAS the Board has deemed it appropriate that it establish a policy regarding Canine Units; - 1.8 AND WHEREAS the Board has deemed it appropriate and consistent with the principles set out in Section 1 of the CSPA, with its objectives and priorities determined pursuant to Sections 37 and 38 of the CSPA to require the Chief of Police to ensure that persons who provide investigative supports have the knowledge, skills, and abilities and equipment to provide that support; - 1.9 AND WHEREAS Part ER-010 of the Policing Standards Manual (2000), a copy of which is attached hereto as Appendix A, contains guidelines directing the Board, the Chief and members relative to canine tracking investigative supports.

-NOW THEREFORE THE REGIONAL MUNICIPALITY OF NIAGARA POLICE SERVICES BOARD ENACTS AS FOLLOWS:
+NOW THEREFORE THE REGIONAL MUNICIPALITY OF NIAGARA POLICE SERVICE BOARD ENACTS AS FOLLOWS: